Charlie Oliver (rugby union): Rugby career

 Oliver's early rugby had been played with Merivale before he made his way into the Canterbury side.
 He toured Australia in 1929 and made his Test debut for the All Blacks in a match against Australia at Sydney, aged 23.
 For the 1935/36 tour of Great Britain, Oliver was vice-captain and appeared in four Tests.
 By the time he retired he had amassed seven Test caps and 33 All Black matches in all, for 58 points.

+Personal life

-He spent the final years of his life in Australia.
+Oliver married Jean Frances Gurney in Christchurch in August 1936.
+He spent the final years of his life in Australia, dying in Brisbane in September 1977, aged 71.
 His son-in-law Dave Gillespie was also an All Black.